bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Mechanisms Behind Night Sweats in Hypogonadism

-The precise mechanisms are multifactorial:
+The precise mechanisms are multifactorial and include:

 Clinical Presentation